raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/detect_net_satus_with_nwpathmonitor.md

 ---
 title: "Detect Net status with NWPathMonitor"
-description: "Learn how to use NWPathMonitor to control the connectivity of your application.
-You will be able to know if there is an Internet connection or not and of what type, without the need for external libraries, thanks to Apple's Network framework."
+description: "Learn how to use NWPathMonitor to control the connectivity of your application (to know if there is an Internet connection or not and of what type)."
 date: 2018-11-11
 categories: ["Connectivity", "Swift"]
-tags: ["Swift"]
+tags: ["Development", "Code"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---